 Long Speech on Life in an Indian Village

 The rustic lifestyle is quite simple and people are happy and content if they are able to meet their daily needs.
 Yes, often many families go without the basic resources back in the remote villages of India.
 The villages in the northwestern part of our country still have no perennial source of drinking water.
 The women of these villages walk long distances, even in the scorching heat, to fetch drinking water for their families.
 In many villages of our country, there is no electricity.
 While the urban population cannot imagine going without fans or air-conditioners for a day, the rural people depend upon the natural breezes and seasonal rains to enjoy a cooler temperature.
-In remote Indian villages, there is a dearth of health centers.
-People have to travel quite a long distance to access the nearest health center for even the most basic medical treatment.
+In remote Indian villages, there is a dearth of health centres.
+People have to travel quite a long distance to access the nearest health centre for even the most basic medical treatment.

 Since most of the village men are farmers, their day begins early in the morning in their fields.
 Their families help them in the fields to grow crops.
 The women in our villages are mostly involved in handicraft work and are employed in this sector.
 Most amazing handcrafted goods are sourced from our villages, and some of them are even exported to the foreign market.
 The children of Indian villages grow up with very limited resources.
 Some children travel over long distances to attend nearby schools.
 Many children in our villages attend schools for midday meals.
 They start helping their parents in earning their livelihoods from a very tender age.
 Most girls in the Indian villages are married off at an early age so that they can get better shelter and food in their in-laws’ place.
 Whereas most boys in our villages are employed in the fields at an early age so that they can help to support their families.
 This is the reason behind most of the rural population being uneducated.
-The young boys and girls drop out of school to earn the basic resources.
+Young boys and girls drop out of school to earn basic resources.

 Even though there is a lack of so many resources, the people back in the Indian villages know how to be happy and content in whatever little they have.
 There is a sense of belongingness and deep-rooted brotherhood among the people of our villages.
 They celebrate every harvest and the first rain of the year.
 They celebrate a lot of holy festivals.
 These celebrations do not involve lavish entertainment or extravaganza.
 Instead, they celebrate the festivals in the simplest of ways with a lot more fun.
 Mostly every festival has a story attached to it and the elderly people preach those stories and songs, passing them on to the next generations.
-They make various staple munchings and sweets for the festivals and the entire village come together for the celebrations.
+They make various staple munchings and sweets for the festivals and the entire village comes together for the celebrations.

 Hence to conclude on life in an Indian village, I would say that our villages are our roots and have kept our traditions and the various folk cultures alive.
 And it is one of our sole responsibilities to extend our help and support to the villagers so that they can have a better lifestyle.